getzola/zola/docs/content/themes/zplit/index.md

 ## Support me!

-Do you love this theme?
-Was it useful to you?
-Make a donation and support new features!
+Do you love Zplit?
+Did you find it enjoyable and useful?
+If so, consider showing your support by making a donation.
+Your contribution will help fund the development of new features and improvements for this theme.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V425BFU)